-If you are choosing laminate, go for a high quality option — it is a false economy to buy something that is not heat or scratch resistant as they can’t be easily repaired and will require full replacement if damaged.
+If opting for laminate, go for a high quality option — it is a false economy to buy something that is not heat or scratch resistant as they can’t be easily repaired and will require full replacement if damaged.

-If there is one aspect of buying a new kitchen that you should not skimp on, it has to be the quality of the fixings.
-It is these details that will ultimately dictate how long the kitchen lasts.
+When it comes to where to spend and where to save in the kitchen, there is most certainly one aspect of buying a new kitchen that you should not skimp on — the fixings.
+It is these little details that will ultimately dictate how long the kitchen lasts.

 Wall hanging brackets: These attach wall cabinets to the wall.
 Good quality brackets should be adjustable and concealed.

 Shelf adjustments: Look at the number of pre-drilled holes in the sides of the cabinets.
 These enable you to reposition your shelves at different heights — some of the very cheapest cabinets have less than three positions.

 Hinges: Opt for the best hinges you can afford.
 Most kitchens come with soft-close hinges as standard, but if not, check how much more it costs to have them.
 Experts at Pineland say that a soft close hinge will add £20 per door and £35-£50 per drawer.

 Choose adjustable hinges which allow you to tweak height and opening area of the door.
 Finally, choose a hinge which allows you to fully open the door and opt for a concealed hinge as opposed to surface mounted.

 Adjustable legs: Base units really need height adjusting legs.
 These compensate for differences in floor levels and make the kitchen easier to fit.

 Drawer weight limit: Check the weight limit of base unit drawers — some very cheap units will not hold the weight of heavy pots, pans and crockery.